-Director of Staff Ministry and Congregational Assistant Programs
+Director of Staff Ministry and Congregational Assistant Programs, Professor of Theology

 - DMin Fuller Theological Seminary, Pasadena CA: Practical Theology

 - STM Wisconsin Lutheran Seminary, Mequon WI: Exegetical Theology